TradencyDev/WarpTest/README.md

 Contains the following fields (See Main concepts for more details on some field):
 - RequestID - Set internally, used to match Request to Response.
-- CacheHit - Indication if the response was returned from Navio cache.
+- CacheHit - Set internally, indication if the response was returned from Navio cache.
-- Metadata
+- Metadata - Mandatory.
-- Body
+- Body - Mandatory.

 ### Method: Subscribe to requests
 This method allows to subscribe to receive requests.